menandmice/micetro_docs/guides/admin-manual/failover_management_kea.rst

 Normal Operation
 """""""""""""""""
-When both the primary Kea server and its secondary/backup partners are running and accessible, Micetro reports the Kea DHCP server status as :guilabel:`OK`. |kea-ok|
+When both the primary Kea server and its secondary/backup partners are running and accessible, Micetro reports the Kea DHCP server status as :guilabel:`OK`.

-Primary Server Offline |kea-impaired|
+Primary Server Offline
-"""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""
 If the primary server is offline or unreachable from Micetro, the secondary/standby server takes over.
 Micetro reports the Kea DHCP service as :guilabel:`Impaired` during this period.
 The single source of truth becomes the in-memory config on the secondary/standby server until reconnection to the primary server is established.

-Secondary/Standby/Backup Server Offline |kea-impaired|
+Secondary/Standby/Backup Server Offline
-""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""
-If any of the secondary/standby/backup server is offline, replication continues, but Micetro reports the Kea DHCP service as :guilabel:`Impaired`.
+If any of the secondary/standby/backup servers are offline, replication continues, but Micetro reports the Kea DHCP service as :guilabel:`Impaired`.
 When the affected server reactivates, automatic synchronization with the single source of truth occurs.
 (The in-memory config of the primary Kea server.)

-Both Primary and Secondary/Standby Server Offline |kea-down|
+Both Primary and Secondary/Standby Server Offline
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""
 If both primary and secondary/standby servers go offline, Micetro reports the Kea DHCP service as :guilabel:`Service down`.
 All operations result in errors, and replication is stopped until either the primary or the secondary/standby servers become active.
 The first active server becomes the single source of truth, with the primary overwriting any secondary/backup when it becomes active.

-DHCP Server Controller Offline |kea-unreachable|
+DHCP Server Controller Offline
-""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""
 In the unlikely event of the DHCP Server Controller going offline, Kea High Availability information is momentarily lost.
 Upon the Controller's reconnection, Central attempts to reconnect to the preconfigured primary Kea DHCP server.
-After reconnecting, the configuration is parsed, the High Availability setup detected, and replication between servers resumes.
+After reconnecting, the configuration is parsed, the High Availability setup is detected, and replication between servers resumes.

 .. note::
   * If the DHCP Server Controller goes down while using the secondary/backup Kea server (due to primary downtime), the system will **not** be able to reconnect successfully.
 The primary Kea server must be reestablished to a working state before the system can reconnect.
-  * If the DHCP Server Controller goes offline while the primary Kea server is down, reconnection is possible only when the primary Kea server becomes active again.
+  * If the DHCP Server Controller goes offline while the primary Kea server is down, reconnection is only possible when the primary Kea server becomes active again.

 Making External Changes to Kea Servers in High Availability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^